AndreeeasN/pp1-tekken-rundown/README.md

   - (RESOLVED) GitHub and LinkedIn links in footer being pushed beneath the padding
     - Replaced the convoluted floated divs in the footer with a simple unordered list with display:flex; to line the 3 objects up in a lot cleaner fashion.

 ## Media
+Fonts Used:
+  - [Tarrget - by Iconian Fonts](https://www.fontspace.com/tarrget-font-f32924), used in the creation of the Unofficial TEKKEN Rundown logo, based on the TEKKEN Tag Tournament logo font.
+  - [Open Sans](https://fonts.google.com/specimen/Open+Sans) used for headers, closely resembles the font used in the TEKKEN 7 Main Menu.

 Images used:
   - The README presentation image was taken from [Am I Responsive?](https://ui.dev/amiresponsive)
   - All hero images are in-game captures of TEKKEN 7 (Owned by Bandai Namco), taken using Nvidia GeForce Experience Photo Mode.